 The radio frequency interference (RFI) environment can often be poor at Band-2 and Band-3; the situation is usually better at night, than during day time.
 It is recommended to use the solar attenuators in the common box for Band-2, to reduce the possibilities of saturation of the downstream electronics chain due to RFI.
 Observations at Band-3 can be hampered sometimes due to RFI from nearby aviation related activity (especially during day time), as well as from some satellites such as the MUOS which have very strong transmissions in this band.
-A set of tools are available for predicting the satellite interference in planned observations (which can be used for improved planning of observations by users) and also for checking the same post-facto after observations, at http://gmrt.ncra.tifr.res.in/\$\sim\$astrosupp/under "Satellite Tools".
-A real-time version of the tool runs in the control room and produces warnings for satellite interference during the observations, which can be monitored by the operator on duty.
-Due to increasing interference from mobile phone signals around 950 MHz, some observations in Band-4 and Band-5 can be affected.
+A set of tools are available for predicting the satellite interference in planned observations (which can be used for improved planning of observations by users) and also for checking the same post-facto after observations, at http://gmrt.ncra.tifr.res.in/~astrosupp/ under "Satellite Tools".
+A real-time version of the tool runs in the control room and produces warnings for satellite interference from mobile phone signals around 950 MHz, some observations in Band-4 and Band-5 can be affected.